ziad1320/i-can-pull-it/README.md

 # Welcome, heroes

 This is an exercise on pull requests.
-I have a problem solving a math equation and I need your help.
+I have a problem that I can't solve and I need your help.
 The only way I can receive your contributions is via pull requests.

+## Problem Statement

+You are given a positive integer `n`.
+Your task is to find the sum of all positive integers less than or equal to `n`.

+## Input

+The input consists of a single integer `n` (1 ≤ n ≤ 10<sup>9</sup>).

+## Output

+Print a single integer, the sum of all positive integers less than or equal to `n`.

-## Equation
+## Examples

-2x<sup>3</sup> - 5x<sup>2</sup> + 3x + 7 = 0

-Find the value of x
+Input:
+5

+Output:
+15

+Input:
+10

+Output:
+55

 ## Contribution